 The Keepers

-The Keepers is an installation that uses the forest as a visual metaphor to explore concepts of self and community.
-It is made of recycled cardboard sculptures accompanied by a video projection.
-It offers visitors a three-dimensional environment through which they can walk, as if in a forest.
+The Keepers is an installation that uses the forest as a visual metaphor to explore concepts of self and community while enticing us to reflect upon the ephemeral nature of humans within in natural systems.
+The installation is composed of recycled cardboard sculptures accompanied by video projections and a large canvas painting.

-The Keepers have been shown at the CAVA Gallery in Edmonton in July and August 2021 and at the Western GM Drumheller Gallery in January 2022.
+The Keepers have been shown at the CAVA Gallery in Edmonton in July and August 2021 and at the Western GM Drumheller Gallery in January 2022, at the Okotoks Art Gallery in May and June 2023.
+They will be exhibited at the art gallery of the Centre Culturel Franco-Manitobain.

 In June 2021, we had a soft unveiling of the project with a small crowd due to covid restrictions.
 Here is the video of the event.